 Take-away: The future of wearable robotic devices for people with cerebral palsy

-While still in the testing and development phase, technologies like those we have outlined today could be life changing for people with cerebral palsy and other motor conditions.
+While still mostly in the testing and development phase, technologies like those we have outlined today could be life changing for people with cerebral palsy and other motor conditions.

 - Robotic Exoskeleton Adapts While It’s Worn